© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 You might need some time to think carefully.
 To observe him objectively (not with emotion, as it is hard to observe correctly when you are caught up in a relationship).

 It might mean conducting more research.
-To make things clearer and simpler for you, I wrote this article on the 10 Ultimate Signs of A Healthy Relationship.
+To make things clearer and simpler for you, I wrote this article on the 10 Seemingly Harmless Signs of A Toxic Relationship.
 You might want to check that out!

 Researching further might mean asking other people (who know him) what they think.
 Do they trust him?
 Is he warm?
 What happened in his past relationships?
 It might mean studying his Instagram, youtube or facebook posts and thinking about what impression his posts give to the average human observing.